Orbiit/awesome-new-gunn-schedule-package/README.md

 ```ts
 .date: Date
 ```
-The JavaScript `Date` object representing the school day's date in UTC.
+The JavaScript `Date` object representing the school day's date in UTC; you can use UTC methods on this such as `getUTCFullYear` or `getUTCDay`.

 ```ts
 .day: number